7 Best Over-the-Counter (OTC) Hearing Aids of 2024

 Cons

-Why hearing aids are important
+Why OTC hearing aids are important

 Hearing aids are meant to make speech more audible when you’re faced with hearing loss at any stage.
 Nearly 48 million Americans have some degree of hearing loss, but only one in five people who would benefit from hearing aids actually use one.
 [11]Hearing Loss Association of America.
 Hearing Loss Facts and Statistics.
 Found on the internet at https://www.hearingloss.org/wp-content/uploads/HLAA_HearingLoss_Facts_Statistics.pdf

 Most people choose not to seek assistance from hearing aids due to factors related to pricing, stigma, or because they don’t address the issue in a serious enough manner.
 But neglecting your hearing health for too long can affect your heart health, blood pressure, memory, and mental health down the line, as well as increasing your risk of falling.
+Over-the-counter hearing aids can be a more accessible option, since they may be more affordable than prescription devices and can be purchased online without an appointment with an audiologist.

 Find out if you’re at an increased risk of falls with our Falls Free CheckUp, and whether you’re eligible for hearing aid assistance in your area with BenefitsCheckUp®